sparkflows/sparkflows-docs/docs/user-guide/pipeline/configure-yaml-and-variables.rst

 ==================================

-Sparkflows provides a node using which yaml files and airflow variables can be configured.
+Sparkflows provides a node using which yaml files and variables can be configured.

 Yaml File Configuration
 ----------------------